 In almost every legal jurisdiction, if you are charged with a serious crime – something like aggravated battery or homicide – and you can prove that you acted in self-defense, you’ll be acquitted.

 How is self-defense defined by California law?
 If you are charged with a crime, how do you show that you were acting in self-defense?
-You’re about to learn some answers that everyone in California should know.
+Can a criminal defense law firm in Orange County help?

 However, the first and most important thing to know about self-defense in California – right from the start – is that that if you are accused of a crime, and you believe that you are not guilty because you acted in self-defense, you must put a skilled defense attorney to work on your case at once.